flomonster/easy-gltf/README.md

 It's based on the [gltf](https://github.com/gltf-rs/gltf) crate but has an easy to use output.

-This crate is perfect for your rendering projects (raytracer, OpenGL, rasterizer...).
+This crate has been completely modified for the minetest-rust engine.

 ### Installation